 Skewed Priorities: Due to the fact Football is Serious Business in Texas, Hank and the 'Waffle Board' are willing to ruin a football player's future by letting him coast through school after Peggy failed him.

-Slippery Slope Fallacy: In the "Trans-Fascism" episode Hank had to struggle between what was legal and what was right when he and his pals started running a lunch truck that sold food banned by the city council.
-In a Dream Sequence during the episode where he was confronted by George Washington, Abraham Lincoln, and Tom Landry (who all faced Slippery Slope crisis on a much bigger scale) Washington quoted the Trope directly.
+Slippery Slope Fallacy: Parodied in the "Trans-Fascism" episode Hank had to struggle between what was legal and what was right when he and his pals started running a lunch truck that sold food banned by the city council.
+In a Dream Sequence during the episode where he was confronted by George Washington, Abraham Lincoln, and Tom Landry (who all faced Slippery Slope crisis on a much bigger scale...
+Well, the first two at least) Washington quoted the Trope directly.
+The joke being that while Hank doesn't have that big of a problem with breaking a law he feels to be unjust, the signs he's starting to jump off the slippery slope are innocuous things like running a red light and his son beginning to chew gum in class.

 "Hilloween" features a sound-alike to the Peanuts theme during the flashback scenes.